Chart Color Schemes

 Cultural Diversity

 Seacombe Gardens has a high level of cultural diversity, with 30.5% of its population speaking a language other than English at home and 36.7% born overseas.
-Christianity is the predominant religion in Seacombe Gardens, comprising 37.2% of the population.
+Christianity is the main religion in Seacombe Gardens, comprising 37.2% of the population.
 Hinduism is overrepresented compared to Greater Adelaide, making up 4.8% of Seacombe Gardens' population versus 4.1%.

 The top three ancestry groups are English (25.8%), Australian (21.7%), and Other (12.3%).
-Notably, Polish, Korean, and Filipino ethnic groups have higher representation in Seacombe Gardens compared to regional averages: Polish at 1.1% vs 1.1%, Korean at 1.0% vs 0.3%, and Filipino at 2.4% vs 1.2%.
+Polish, Korean, and Filipino ethnicities are notably overrepresented in Seacombe Gardens compared to regional figures: Polish at 1.1% vs 1.1%, Korean at 1.0% vs 0.3%, and Filipino at 2.4% vs 1.2%.

 Frequently Asked Questions - Diversity